 Glasgow is a city in love with performance.
-From a gloried past – we are home to some of the UK’s most historic and beautiful theatres - to an ever-evolving contemporary scene, the city is home to one of the world top performing arts education institution, cutting edge theatre companies and venues.
+From a glorified past – we are home to some of the UK’s most historic and beautiful theatres - to an ever-evolving contemporary scene, the city is home to one of the world's top performing arts education institution, cutting-edge theatre companies and venues.
 Furthermore, there are many theatre experiences that you can take in whilst visiting, from behind the scenes tours and theatre in unusual locations to grabbing a seat in super cool cultural hangouts.

 The recently refurbished Theatre Royal combines old and new architecture to stunning affect.
 Even if not attending a show, the Theatre Royal’s Victorian auditorium and stylish public areas, such as the central spiral stairwell, café and roof terrace, are definitely worth a visit.